Kuusamo – Ruka

 In Kuusamo, the contrast between the seasons is sharp.
 The winter is long, cold, and very snowy, but as summer arrives the region becomes sun-drenched and the average temperature climbs to a respectable 20 degrees Celsius, causing an explosion of greenery and growth under the light of the midsummer sun which doesn’t sink below the horizon.
-The Midsummer Night festivities of June 21st last throughout the night well into the following day, and is a much loved celebration for locals and tourists alike.
+The Midsummer Night festivities last throughout the night well into the following day, and is a much loved celebration for locals and tourists alike.
 Nights remain bright right into August, and as they finally darken the landscape undergoes its most beautiful transformation, with nature dazzling and delighting as it dons a myriad shades of yellows, oranges, and reds.
 This is the most popular time for Finnish travelers to visit Kuusamo, and is known as ruska, or russet in English.

 Partly because of the wealth of natural beauty surrounding the town, and partly because it suffered so badly during the wars of the 1940s, the town of Kuusamo itself is not exactly inundated with landmarks or attractions.
 The city centre was destroyed by retreating German forces in the Lapland War, and rebuilding had to be economic and quick, so it is largely irrelevant from an architectural point of view.
 However, that is not to say that its citizens don’t enjoy a rich cultural life – they do!
-Primarily this cultural life centres on Kuusamo House, a modern building which acts as a conference centre and a cultural centre.
+Primarily this cultural life centres on Kuusamo Hall, a modern building which acts as a conference centre and a cultural centre.
 Regular musical performances, theatrical performances, and ever-changing art exhibitions ensure the small local population are always kept entertained, and there is also a cinema on the premises.
 The Museum of Kuusamo is housed in an historic farm house, although much of the museum is open air, and in the old school of Kirkkoketo you’ll find a quaint school museum.